abrooks/activity-tracker/NOTES.md

 The tracker assumes that there will be no jumps (forward or backward) once the tracker in started.
-Handling these jumps is more complicated and difficult to implement than delcaring by fiat that we don't handle them.
+Handling these jumps is more complicated and difficult to implement than declaring by fiat that we don't handle them.
 On most systems, jumps to time only happen during OS install or early boot which are times that we don't expect to be running.
 Any sane NTP clients will only sanely drift the time incrementally to slowly converge with NTP time.